 Ballyscullion Park is also available for parties, events and fundraising events.

 Boutique weddings, civil ceremonies and civil partnerships take place in the newly restored Ringrose Room and Stables in the Georgian Coach-House, or outside in the Walled Garden.
-Marquee weddings are held in the Walled Garden using the finest marquee companies, caterers and florists in Northern Ireland to create the wedding of your dreams.
+Marquee weddings are held in the Walled Garden in the luxurious Eventco marquee.
+The finest caterers and florists in Northern Ireland help to create the wedding of your dreams.

 Any size and theme can be accommodated.

 Accommodation is available in two mews cottages in the courtyard.
 Each cottage sleeps 6 people.